Takashi Takai: Post-CDP and Reiwa

 On 27 October, he joined the DPP caucus in the House of Representatives.

 It was announced shortly before the 2021 general election that Takai would run in Shiga's 3rd district, as part of just a few Reiwa Shinsengumi SMD candidates thanks to the opposition coordination heralded by Yukio Edano.
 He also switched to Reiwa in the Diet.
 He received just under 10% of the vote, and his election deposit was forfeited.
 He did not get revived proportionally.

 He became Secretary-General of Reiwa Shinsengumi in December 2021.

 In April 2022, it was announced Takai would be fielded in the national proportional block ahead of the 2022 Japanese House of Councillors election.
 In the election in June, he was not elected, having been eighth out of the nine candidates Reiwa Shinsengumi placed on the nationwide block.
 He did not win one of the two seats that went to the party.

 On 7 October 2024, it was announced that he would be fielded for the 2024 election in Saitama's 13th district.
 He managed to win 12.34% of the vote on election day, placing ahead of the Nippon Ishin no Kai candidate by a percent and having his deposit returned.
 He was also placed on the top of the list in the North Kanto PR block.
 As Reiwa won 7.2% of the vote and placed above Nippon Ishin no Kai by .5 proportionally, they were entitled to one seat on the block which was filled by Takai.
 Reiwa managed to triple their seat count as a whole.

 As Reiwa holds a batch of deciding votes in the post-2024 election Diet, Takai has become an important figure, particularly with Yamamoto currently in the House of Councilors.
 On political reform, he stated that he felt both the opposition submitted and LDP submitted bill on reform were "insufficient".
 Reiwa currently holds the deciding vote for the political reform battles.

+Takai lost his seat in the February 2026 general election, in which Reiwa was reduced to only one seat in the House of Representatives.
+Takai was subsequently demoted to deputy secretary general.